 How Does a Campaign URL Builder Help Build New Business?

 Well, marketing analytics is like a phoropter.
 And, the Campaign URL Builder is the lens that flips over to sharpen your vision.
-Working with a campaign URL builder adds a string of parameters to your website URL, in order to feed valuable data variables related to each marketing tactic back into Google Analytics.
+Working with a campaign URL builder adds a string of parameters to your website URL, to feed valuable data variables related to each marketing tactic back into Google Analytics.

 In this article, we delve into the opportunities offered by Campaign URL Builder, together with Google Analytics.